 Bitfusion Core uses a client-server architecture where servers provide the GPU resources for the cluster, and clients are where end user applications are run.

 - Bitfusion Application Instance (Client): The machines where the end user will be running their application.
 It can be a GPU instance, but it is not required that it be.

 - Bitfusion GPU Instance (Server): The machines which provide GPU resources to the cluster.

-There are many flexible configurations which are possible using Bitfusion Boost.
+There are many flexible configurations which are possible using Bitfusion Core.
 However, the most common are: One-to-Many, Many-to-One, and Many-to-Many.